 Norfolk: Stow Bedon

-The Fuel Allotment, 28A.
-1R. of sterile land, was awarded at the enclosure in 1814, and is let for £10 10s.
-The poor have also the dividends of £51 5s.
-8d., three and a half per cent. consols, left by Rebecca Ray, and given in bread on Sundays 'to the poor in church.'
+The Fuel Allotment, 30 acres of steril [sic] land, was awarded at the enclosure, in 1814, and is let for £12.
+The poor have also the dividends of £51.5s.8d., three-and-a-half per Cent.
+Consols, left by Rebecca Ray.

 See also the Stow Bedon parish page.